jessicabavaresco/jessicabavaresco.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, my name is Jessica Bavaresco.
 I'm a quantum information scientist.
-Currently, I am a postdoctoral researcher in the <a href='https://www.unige.ch/gap/qic/theory/team'>group</a> of Prof. Nicolas Brunner at the University of Geneva, Switzerland.
-Starting in October 2023, I will be carrying out an <a href='https://www.snf.ch/en/m1NtWp4nTELQixlu/funding/horizon-europe-swiss-postdoctoral-fellowships'>SNSF Swiss Post-doctoral Fellowship</a> in the same group.
+Currently, I am carrying out an <a href='https://www.snf.ch/en/m1NtWp4nTELQixlu/funding/horizon-europe-swiss-postdoctoral-fellowships'>SNSF Swiss Postdoctoral Fellowship</a> in the <a href='https://www.unige.ch/gap/qic/theory/team'>Quantum Theory Group</a> of Prof. Nicolas Brunner at the University of Geneva, Switzerland.

 I obtained a PhD in Physics from the University of Vienna, Austria, in 2021.